-Third Year - 1.5 credit hours

-Podopediatrics II is an advanced course which emphasizes methods of evaluation, assessment and treatment of lower extremity pathology in the pediatric patient.
+Third Year - 1.5 credit hours Podopediatrics II is an advanced course which emphasizes methods of evaluation, assessment and treatment of lower extremity pathology in the pediatric patient.
 The course reviews the developmental levels of the normal child and discusses, in detail, the medical, orthopedic and neurologic disorders affecting the child's lower extremity.
 Abnormalities of gait are discussed as well.
 Management plans for pediatric lower extremity conditions will be included.
+The course will be given in conjunction with the Podopediatrics Clerkship in a block format to enhance student learning and understanding of concepts presented in this didactic course.
 Prerequisite: PEDP624

-PEDP704 - Podopediatrics Clerkship
+PEDP704 - Podopediatrics Clerkship Third Year - 7 credit hours.

-The Podopediatrics Clerkship is completed as part of the Orthopedics/Pediatrics rotation during which the student is afforded the opportunity to evaluate, diagnose and treat a myriad of lower extremity pathologies in children.
+The Podopediatrics Clerkship is completed as part of the Orthopedics/Pediatrics block rotation during which the student is afforded the opportunity to evaluate, diagnose and treat a myriad of lower extremity pathologies in children.
 The clerkship is designed as the clinical component of the Podopediatrics II didactic course.
 Students will frequently encounter the normal lower extremity in various stages of development and will develop skills in differentiating the normal from the abnormal.
 Students will also have the opportunity to prescribe and apply state-ofthe-art treatments for lower extremity pathology in children.
 Finally, students will learn to evaluate the well-health status of a child and make referrals for general medical and proximal lower extremity pathology where appropriate.